PolyRocketMatt/Peak/README.md

 ### Operators

-PEAK offers a way to store heightmaps efficiently and operate on them in an (a)sync way: buffers.
+PEAK offers a way to store heightmaps efficiently and operate on them in an async way: buffers.
 On these buffers, various operations can be performed.

 **Scalar Operations**